-- Controlling Person Self-Certification Form (1.03MB, PDF): This form is used by the Controlling Persons of certain Entities (referred to under the CRS as Passive Entities) including certain trusts, foundations and managed Investment Entities located in countries that do not participate in the CRS.
+- Controlling Person Self-Certification Form (982KB, PDF): This form is used by the Controlling Persons of certain Entities (referred to under the CRS as Passive Entities) including certain trusts, foundations and managed Investment Entities located in countries/jurisdictions that do not participate in the CRS.
 Controlling Persons are those individuals that control the Entity, either by ownership or control by other means.
 A Controlling Person in certain circumstances will be referred to as the Senior Managing Official.

 If you are unsure about any of these terms and if they apply to you, please refer to the Glossary.